Dinozor/NumeralSystemConverter/README.md

-Simle numeric system converter from any to any.
+Simple numeric system converter from any to any.